linto-ai/whisper-timestamped/README.md

 * [Acknowlegment](#acknowlegment)

 ## Description
-Whisper is a multi-lingual robust speech recognition model, trained by OpenAI, that achieves state-of-the-art in many languages.
+[Whisper](https://openai.com/blog/whisper/) is a set of multi-lingual robust speech recognition models, trained by OpenAI, that achieve state-of-the-art in many languages.
-The Whisper models were trained to predict approximative timestamps on speech segments (most of the times with 1 sec accuracy), but cannot originally predict word timestamps.
+Whisper models were trained to predict approximative timestamps on speech segments (most of the times with 1 sec accuracy), but cannot originally predict word timestamps.
 This repository proposes an implementation to **predict word timestamps, and give more accurate estimation of speech segments, when transcribing with Whipser models**.

-The approach is based on approach dynamic time warping applied to cross-attention weights, as done by [this notebook by Jong Wook Kim](https://github.com/openai/whisper/blob/f82bc59f5ea234d4b97fb2860842ed38519f7e65/notebooks/Multilingual_ASR.ipynb).
+The approach is based on approach Dynamic Time Warping (DTW) applied to cross-attention weights, as done by [this notebook by Jong Wook Kim](https://github.com/openai/whisper/blob/f82bc59f5ea234d4b97fb2860842ed38519f7e65/notebooks/Multilingual_ASR.ipynb).
 The main addition to this notebook is that **no additional inference steps are required to predict word timestamps**.
 Word alignment is done on the fly, after each speech segment is decoded.
 In particular, little additional memory is used with respect to the regular use of the model.

-Note that another relevant approach to recover word-level timestamps would be to use wav2vec models that predict characters, as implemented in [whisperX](https://github.com/m-bain/whisperX).
+Note that another relevant approach to recover word-level timestamps consists in using wav2vec models that predict characters, as successfully implemented in [whisperX](https://github.com/m-bain/whisperX).
 But these approaches have several drawbacks, which does not have approachs based on cross-attention weights like `whisper_timestamped`:
 * The need to perform twice the inference (once with Whisper, once with wav2vec), which has an impact on the Real Time Factor.
 * The need to handle (at least) an additional neural network, which consumes memory.
 * The need to find one wav2vec model per language to support.
-* The need to normalize characters of whisper transcription in order to match the character set of the wav2vec model.
+* The need to normalize characters in whisper transcription to match the character set of wav2vec model.
-This often involves awkward language-dependent conversions, like converting numbers to words ("2" -> "two"), symbols to words ("%" -> "percent", "€" -> "euro(s)")...
+This involves awkward language-dependent conversions, like converting numbers to words ("2" -> "two"), symbols to words ("%" -> "percent", "€" -> "euro(s)")...
+* The lack of robustness around speech disfluencies (fillers, hesitations, repeated words...) that are usually removed by Whisper.

 ## Installation